Recent Award Winners

 Boren Scholarship: Emily Jirles

-Sophomore Berry Scholar Emily Jirles has been awarded a David L. Boren Scholarship for the 2011-12 academic year.
-Emily is only the second University of Dayton student to receive this prestigious national award, one which provides up to $20,000 to U.S. undergraduate students to study abroad in areas of the world that are critical to U.S. interests and underrepresented in study abroad, including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
+2013 Berry Scholar Graduate Emily Jirles was awarded a David L. Boren Scholarship for the 2011-12 academic year.
+Jirles is only the second University of Dayton student to receive this prestigious national award, one which provides up to $20,000 to U.S. undergraduate students to study abroad in areas of the world that are critical to U.S. interests and underrepresented in study abroad, including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.

-Emily will attend the Beijing Center at the University of International Business and Economics in Beijing, China and pursue a program of study that offers Intensive Chinese language classes as well course work in Asian history, politics and culture.
-Emily will also have the chance to travel beyond Beijing to the provinces of Sichuan, Tibet, Yunnan, and others.
-Last year 138 Boren Scholarships were awarded nationally, a number drawn from only 83 colleges and universities across the country.
+Jirles attended the Beijing Center at the University of International Business and Economics in Beijing, China and pursued a program of study that offered Intensive Chinese language classes as well course work in Asian history, politics and culture.
+Emily also traveled beyond Beijing to the provinces of Sichuan, Tibet, Yunnan, and others.
+Just 138 Boren Scholarships were awarded nationally in 2011-12, a number drawn from only 83 colleges and universities across the country.

 Udall Scholarship: AJ Ferguson

 AJ Ferguson, 2012 Berry Scholar major in Mechanical Engineering, was awarded a 2011 Udall Foundation Scholarship during his junior year.
 A 14-member independent review committee selected this year's group of 80 Scholars on the basis of three factors: a commitment to careers in the environment, health care or tribal public policy; leadership potential; and academic achievement.
 Each scholarship provides up to $5,000 for the Scholar's junior or senior year.
 Ferguson is the first University of Dayton student to be selected for the award.